NickleDave/vocal-behavior-resources/README.md

 # 🗣💬🐦🐁🐳🦚🐔🐑🐿 vocal-behavior-resources
-## Tools, models, and datasets for researchers studying vocal behavior
+## Software tools, computational models, and datasets for researchers studying vocal behavior

 ### What is vocal behavior?
 Language is perhaps the only behavior unique to humans,